"We have a secret in our culture, and it's not that birth is painful. It's that women are strong."

 You and your partner can decide how involved you want to be.
 You can catch the baby, be her primary coach, cut the cord, whatever you want.
 Conversely, if you'd really prefer to leave all that to the professionals, that's fine too.
 Just let us know.

-We take care of dad too...
+We take care of dads too...

 So we've already told you you've got an important role in this birth, and you're going to work really, really hard.
 We hope it helps to know we'll be caring for you as well as your partner during the birth.
 You are an integral part of this birth, not an extra person who's "in the way."
 If you're birthing at home, we'll be encouraging you to eat, drink, sit, rest, conserve energy.
 If you're at our place, we'll encourage the same things.
 We have plenty of food and drink stocked in our fridge, and a bed big enough for the two of you to rest on.
 You won't be told you get to sleep on the broken-down recliner (standard sleeping facility for dads in the hospital).
 We even have showers for you to freshen up in if you'd like.
 If you need anything while you're with us, let the midwife know.
+Also, as long as mom is ok with it, dads are very welcome at appointments where we're happy to answer any questions you have.

 What should I do/expect after the birth?